-• The President, the Prime Minister and his Council of Ministers and the civil servants form the executive.

-- The Political Executive consists of political leaders elected by the people, who act on their behalf and are responsible to the public who elected them.
-They take all the decisions, understand the overall picture. - When we talk about the government, we usually mean the executive. - The second category is called the permanent executive consisting of civil servants.
+- The President, the Prime Minister and his Council of Ministers and the civil servants form the executive. - The Political Executive consists of political leaders elected by the people, who act on their behalf and are responsible to the public who elected them.
+They take all the decisions, understand the overall picture. - The second category is called the permanent executive consisting of civil servants.
 They help the political executive in carrying out the day to day work.
-They are experts but do not take the final decision. - Prime minister is the most important political institution in the country. - Prime Minister has three kind of ministers to help him: - (i) Cabinet Ministers.
-It is the inner ring of the council of ministers. - (ii) Ministers of State with independent charges.- Usually in charge of smaller ministries. - (iii) Deputy Ministers. - The Prime Minister's position is supreme.
+They are experts but do not take the final decision. - Prime Minister has three kind of ministers to help him : (i) Cabinet Ministers, (ii) Ministers of State and (iii) Deputy Ministers. - The Prime Minister's position is supreme.
 He chooses his Cabinet and his decision is final, except in a coalition government where he has to listen to other party members. - When the Prime Minister quits, the entire ministry quits.

 The President is the nominal head in India.
 He is not directly elected by the people as in USA.
-The elected members of parliament (MP) and MLA s elect the President.

 - All the Members of Parliament and Members of the State Legislatures elect him.
 Since he is elected indirectly, he does not have the same powers as the Prime Minister. - The President exercises all his legislative, executive, financial, judicial, military powers only on the advice of the Prime Minister and his Council of Ministers. - The President can only delay a bill.
-If the Parliament passes it again, he has to sign it. - President has the power to appoint the leaders when there is a coalition on his own discretion. - In countries like USA, France have powerful President ship.
+If the Parliament passes it again, he has to sign it. - President has the power to appoint the leaders when there is a coalition on his own discretion.